Skip to main content

 • Usages: Displays where the model element is already in use.
 This can be Diagrams and/or Groups within diagrams to which the element has been added, as well as Systems (for Containers) or Containers (for Components), if the element is already part of a system/container.

-• Relationships: This tab comprises all Incoming and Outgoing relationships to other model elements of the project.
+• Relationships: This tab comprises all Incoming and Outgoing relationships to other model elements of the project (from all diagrams).
 In a diagram, these relationships are visualized as arrows between model element cards.
-Clicking on one of the elements in this section highlights the corresponding element in the canvas as well.
+You can also easily add available relationships already established in other diagrams to the canvas at hand by clicking on the + icon of the card.

 • Loop: Here, you can find links and connections to other parts of the project.